macikokoro/CodeFellowsJS2Notes/README.md

 Create a repo in github.

 * Login into account.
-* click the + on the top right corner of the page and then choose New Repository.
+* Click the + on the top right corner of the page and then choose New Repository.
+* Choose public or private.
+* Initialize with a README.
+* Click Create Repository.

 Cloning an existing repo.